letsencrypt/acme-spec/draft-barnes-acme.md

 If the server agrees to attempt contact-based recovery, then it creates a new registration resource containing a stub registration object.
-The stub registration has the client's new account key and anonymized contacts, in order to allow the the client to know which contacts to check.
+The stub registration has the client's new account key and anonymized contacts, in order to allow the client to know which contacts to check.
 The server returns the stub contact in a 201 (Created) response, along with a Location header field indicating the URI for the new registration resource (which will be the registration URI if the recovery succeeds).